Katarzyna Kotula

-Katarzyna Agata Kotula (born 1 February 1977) is a Polish politician, teacher, and social activist.
+Katarzyna Agata Kotula (/pl/; born 1 February 1977) is a Polish politician, teacher, and social activist.
 Since 2019, she is a member of Sejm of Poland, from 2023 to 2025, she held the office of the Minister of Equality.
 She is a member of the New Left party, and one of the leaders of the All-Poland Women's Strike movement.

 Biography

 Katarzyna Kotula was born on 1 February 1977 in Gryfino, Poland.
 Her father moved to Berlin in 1980, with the rest of the family following him later on.
 She returned to Poland with her mother and brother in 1986.
 Years later, her family moved back to Germany.

 As a child, she played tennis, and by the age of 13, she began training in the club Energetyk Gryfino.
 As stated in 2022, there she was sexually molested by her trainer, Mirosław Skrzypczyński, member and future chairperson of the Polish Tennis Association.
 Later, for a few years Kotula has lived in Utah, United States, where she attended highschool, and was hosted by a local family.

 From 2019 Kotula's official parliamentary website profile stated that she had achieved a master's degree in English studies at the Adam Mickiewicz University in Poznań in 2016.
 In January 2025 it was revealed by the university that she had not obtained such diploma, however studied there between 2013 and 2017.
 In response Kotula claimed that the untrue information must have been a result of an error and that she graduated with bachelor's degree from the Collegium Balticum, a private university in Szczecin.
 In 2019 she reportedly told the press that she is writing her doctorate work.

 For about 20 years, she was a teacher and an owner of a private school of English in Gryfino.
 She was also a teacher in a public school.

 She has participated in the Women's Congress, political and social movement for women's rights, and took part in the founding of the Jesteśmy social committee of the caretakes of disabled people.
 Kotula is one of the leaders of the All-Poland Women's Strike movement, and its activist in Grifino.
 She is also a member of the association Spójnik.